apparebit/prettypretty/docs/src/starting/one-two-three.md

 ## 1. Fluently Assembling Styles

-The first step is the fluent assembly of [`Style`] objects with [`stylist`]s, i.e., style builders.
-Each such style can optionally reset terminal appearance, may include a text [`Format`], a foreground color using any supported color format, and a background color using any supported color format.
+The first step is the fluent assembly of [`Style`] objects.
+Each such style may include a text [`Format`] (well, technically a [`FormatUpdate]), a foreground color using any supported color format, and a background color using any supported color format.

 The following example fluently assembles a style for bold black text on yellow
 background: